gabbyoln/DTSA5301-Projects/README.md

-Final Projects for CU Boulder DTSA 5301.
+This includes both final projects for CU Boulder MSDS course DTSA 5301: Data Science as a Field.
+Both projects are designed to showcase the learner's ability to complete steps in the data science process -- from tidying data to visualizing and analyzing data.